LBCamden/lbcamden-frontend/README.md

 and create a new PR for this release branch.
 Update all existing PRs to use this branch as their new target.

 ### How to package up ahead of release
-To build the package ahead of release, use the following command.
+To build the package ahead of release, with the release branch checked out, use the following command.
 ```console
 npm run build
 ```